dynamoose/dynamoose/docs/docs/guide/Model.md

 This method is the basic entry point for creating a model in Dynamoose.
 When you call this method a new model is created, and it returns a Document initializer that you can use to create instances of the given model.

-An optional class which extends `Document` can be given right before the function bracket.
-This provide type checking when using operations like Model.create().
+An optional TypeScript class which extends `Document` can be provided right before the function bracket.
+This provides type checking when using operations like `Model.create()`.

 The `schema` parameter can either be an object OR a [Schema](Schema.md) instance.
 If you pass in an object for the `schema` parameter it will create a Schema instance for you automatically.